-SchoolTutoring Academy’s tutoring programs for Albemarle students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Albemarle, North Carolina students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Stanly County Schools serve over 8,700 students in 21 total schools: 11 elementary schools, four middle schools, and six high schools.
 Stanly County Schools use the North Carolina Standard Course of Study, which combines the nationwide Common Core Standards for literacy and math and the North Carolina Essential Standards for all of the other curricular areas.
 The learning experiences are designed to help students develop into competent individuals who show care for others and contribute positively to the community in which they live.
 Students acquire all the knowledge and skills they need to be academically, socially and emotionally successful adults.

 We currently cover the following Albemarle-area school district: Stanly County Schools.

 Educating Our Parents: Understanding the Albemarle District Curriculum